lloydmeta/frunk/README.md

 assert_eq!(combine_all(&tuples), expected);
 ```

-For a deep dive, RustDocs for are available for:
+For a deep dive, RustDocs are available for:
 * Code on [Master](https://beachape.com/frunk)
 * Latest [published release](https://docs.rs/frunk)